Fact Sheet: Near-Death Experience (NDE)

 Written by: Janice Miner Holden, EdD; and Bruce Greyson, MD

-In an NDE, usually during a close brush with death due to severe illness or injury or during some other extreme circumstance, a person has a lucid and vivid experience of perceiving the material world from a position outside the physical body and/or perceiving and interacting with beings and environments not of the material world.
+In an NDE, usually during a close brush with death, a person has a vivid, emotionally intense experience of lucidly perceiving the material world from a position outside the physical body and/or perceiving and interacting with beings and environments not of the material world.
+Afterwards, experiencers are usually profoundly changed.

 What forms do NDEs take?